-- 1. Develop assessment criteria to formally recognise the contribution that Western Australian local governments are taking to promote and improve accessibility within their jurisdictions. - 2.
-Conduct an annual awards process coinciding with Local Government Week to recognise local governments nominated for work undertaken in no. 1 above based on metropolitan, Regional and remote categories. - 3.
-Nominate the winning local government from each category for the National Awards for Local Government - Disability Access and Inclusion Awards conducted by the Department of Infrastructure and Regional Development.
+- Introduce an annual awards program coinciding with LG Week to acknowledge local governments promoting and improving accessibility in Western Australia - Develop assessment criteria to formally recognise the contribution that Western Australian local governments are taking to promote and improve accessibility within their jurisdictions. - Conduct an annual awards process coinciding with Local Government Week to recognise local governments nominated for work undertaken in no. 1 above based on metropolitan, Regional and remote categories. - Nominate the winning local government from each category for the National Awards for Local Government - Disability Access and Inclusion Awards conducted by the Department of Infrastructure and Regional Development.